Consulting feedback for seedlink

 It was so nice to meet you.
 I love what you are doing, I find this app extremely useful for startups and talent.
 You are on to something!

 I've introduced you to Chiraq from Flywheelr who can help you write copy for your LinkedIn company page.
+Let me know if you don't hear from him please.

 Let's make it a success!